 The Boss RC-300 (link to check the price on Amazon) is perhaps the most powerful loop station on the market.
 Like the aforementioned RC-3, it has up to 3 hours of record time that can be stored and recalled directly to/from its memory.

-The USB port lets you save your loops externally, as well as import/export 16-bit/44.1kHz WAV files.
-A MIDI input, output and thru allows for easy syncing with MIDI sources and there’s connectivity for two additional expression pedals to go along with the RC-300’s built-in treadle.
+The USB port lets you save your loops externally and import/export 16-bit/44.1kHz WAV files.
+A MIDI input, output and thru allows for easy syncing with MIDI sources, and there’s connectivity for two additional expression pedals to go along with the RC-300’s built-in treadle.
 The pedal also features dozens of onboard rhythms to loop and play along to.

-This pedal has three syncronized stereo loop tracks with record/play/overdub and stop footswitches.
-It also has an all start and all stop control.
+This pedal has three synchronized stereo loop tracks with record/play/overdub and stop footswitches.
+It also has an all-start and all-stop control.

 16 on-board effects (in 5 different categories) are jammed into this pedal, optimized to affect each loop in real-time.
 These effects include: